jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance-Voucher/Price-and-Billing-Rules-of-Instancevoucher.md

 ## Price Overview

-For the type families that can be purchased by Virtual Machines and Native Container/POD, refer to: Instance Type that Can be Purchased by Instance Voucher](https://docs.jdcloud.com/virtual-machines/instancevoucher-overview#user-content-2)
+For the type families that can be purchased by Virtual Machines and Container/POD, refer to: Instance Type that Can be Purchased by Instance Voucher](https://docs.jdcloud.com/virtual-machines/instancevoucher-overview#user-content-2)

 Price of instance voucher of no resource reservation (it cannot be purchased in cn-east-1 region):